LukaszByczynski/forex-paidy/README.md

 # Could do
 - reduce tech debt in tests, more Unit testing instead of Integration testing
 - cover more endpoints from 1Forge,
-- extend supported currencies, need to check max number of pairs in 1Forge Quote endpoint
+- extend supported currencies list. ~needs to check the max number of pairs in 1Forge Quote endpoint
 - use some more functional HTTP Client, Future is faux pa(eg. sttp or/and Akka HTTP)
 - DevOps CI, deployment etc.
 - make 1Forge key config more secure,